openshift/microshift/README.md

 ## Using MicroShift

-To give MicroShift a try, simply install a recent test version (we don't provide stable releases yet) on a Fedora-derived Linux distro (we've only tested Fedora, RHEL, and CentOS Stream so far) using:
+To give MicroShift a try, simply install a recent test version (we don't provide stable releases yet) on a Fedora-derived Linux distribution (we've only tested Fedora, RHEL, and CentOS Stream so far) using:

 ```sh
 curl -sfL https://raw.githubusercontent.com/redhat-et/microshift/main/install.sh | bash